-Partnership Council: In discussion with community leaders and parents from throughout the community, we realized the services available to students and families could be better coordinated.
-Persons working with the same client base-students and their families-were sometimes unaware that others were working with the same group.
-Parents said service providers did not always share information about other programs that provided complementary services.

-Our plans brings together such community groups to discuss programs, assets, needs, and gaps.
+Partnership Council: In discussion with community leaders and parents from throughout the community, we realized the services available to students and families are not well-coordinated.
+Persons working with the same client base-students and their families-were often unaware that others were working with the same group.
+Parents said service providers were often unaware about other programs that provided complementary services.
+Currently, no structures exist to bring together such community groups to discuss programs, assets, needs, and gaps.